 The Finance Director participates in meetings held by other departments and committees in Rye, as needed.
 The Finance Department is on the second floor of Town Hall and can be reached at (603) 964-5523.
-Cynthia Gillespie also serves the Town as Assistant Town Administrator.
-In this capacity, she stays current on Town affairs, assists the Town Administrator and is able to act in his absence, if necessary.
+The Finance Director also serves the Town as Assistant Town Administrator.
+In this capacity, she stays current on Town affairs, assists the Town Administrator and is able to act in her absence, if necessary.